j3sv1n/pi-timer/README.md

 ### Settings Panel

 Access the settings panel by clicking the gear icon in the header (account required if login is enabled) to:
-- **Configure Login**: Enable or disable the login system — toggle between requiring authentication or allowing public access[cite: 7].
+- **Configure Login**: Enable or disable the login system — toggle between requiring authentication or allowing public access.
-- **Reset App**: Factory reset the application, removing all timer states and user accounts (except the main account)[cite: 7].
+- **Reset App**: Factory reset the application, removing all timer states and user accounts (except the main account).

 ## Configuration

-The application uses several configuration files[cite: 7]:
+The application uses several configuration files:

 - `timer_state.json`: Tracks current display state, active mode, and elapsed time IDs.
-- `timer_config.json`: Application settings (login system enabled/disabled, 12/24hr format)[cite: 7].
+- `timer_config.json`: Application settings (login system enabled/disabled, 12/24hr format).
-- `timer_users.json`: User account data (encrypted)[cite: 7].
+- `timer_users.json`: User account data (encrypted).
-- `timer_secret.key`: Flask session secret[cite: 7].
+- `timer_secret.key`: Flask session secret.

-All files are created automatically in the project directory[cite: 7].
+All files are created automatically in the project directory.

 ### Login System Configuration

 On first setup, you'll be prompted to choose whether to enable or disable the login system:
 - **Login Enabled** (default): Users must authenticate with username and password.
-Settings panel is accessible[cite: 7].
+Settings panel is accessible.
 - **Login Disabled**: Anyone can access the app without authentication.
-All authentication UI is hidden[cite: 7].
+All authentication UI is hidden.

-To change this setting anytime, visit the Settings page and toggle the "Login System" checkbox[cite: 7].
+To change this setting anytime, visit the Settings page and toggle the "Login System" checkbox.

 ## API Reference